TALK TO SALES

 Here are some ideas for helping with stress management:

-• Encourage work breaks and virtual connection between coworkers throughout the week
+• Encourage work breaks and virtual connections between coworkers throughout the week.

 4. Provide ergonomic equipment

-Another way to keep your employees healthy at work is by providing ergonomic support.
+Another way to promote a healthy workforce is by providing ergonomic support.

-If your employees use computers, tablets, or smartphones for much of the day, eye health is another concern.
+Eye health is another concern if your employees use computers, tablets, or smartphones for much of the day.
 Staring at a screen can cause eyestrain.
 This can result in headaches, dry eyes, and sensitivity to light.
-A good practice is always having your computer monitor at least an arm’s length away.
-Many ergonomic tools can help alleviate some of these problems, such as blue light-blocking glasses.
+A good practice is always having your computer monitor at least an arm's length away.
+Many ergonomic tools can help alleviate some of these problems.

 Here are a few ideas for ergonomic equipment you can provide:

-• Chairs that support employees’ backs, necks, and lower bodies.
-They should also adjust so that employees can place their feet flat on the floor
+• Chairs that support employees' backs, necks, and lower bodies.
+They should also adjust so employees can place their feet flat on the floor.

 5. Provide breaks and opportunities for employees to socialize